Murkguy/TheMurk/Character Creation.md

 To work out your character’s damage modifier, add Strength and Size together and look at the Damage Modifier table.

-- Hit points equal 40+ Size plus Constitution.
+- Health equals 40+ Size + Constitution + the max of the character's Damage Modifier.

+- Strain equals 40+ Intelligence and Power

 - The character’s starting magic points will be equal to the character’s POW.